SofaDefrost/Shape_Based_Augmented_Reality/README.md

 The code has been developed by using the "Python 3D ToolBox for Realsense" repository.
 It is hence needed.

-You will find all the details on the Github repository of the project : https://github.com/SofaDefrost/Python_3D_Toolbox_for_Realsense
+You will find all the details on the Github repository of the project: https://github.com/SofaDefrost/Python_3D_Toolbox_for_Realsense

 ## Important Notes